-Indulge in the charm of the beautiful straits of Fira and let your gaze wander to the eerie beauty of the caldera.
+Indulge in the charm of the beautiful straits of Fira and let your gaze wander to the eerie beauty of the caldera and the Aegean sea.
 In Fira, you can visit the Archaeological Museum, the Museum of Prehistoric Thera, the Gyzi Palace, and the Santozeum.

 Tradition lovers can make the journey to and from the Old Port on donkeys!
 You will enjoy a wonderful view of Fira from Budi, where very interesting events take place every summer.

 Colorful streets in Santorini, a bit outside Santorini Caldera- Anilah/Shutterstock.com